 Emergency Protective Custody in South Carolina

 After the police are called, they can take emergency protective custody of the child, without consent of the parents or guardians, if the officer has probable cause to believe that abuse or neglect has put the child in substantial and imminent danger.
-The police might also take emergency protective custody if the parents on scene are being arrested or if the child is lost.
+The police might also take emergency protective custody if the parents on the scene are being arrested or if the child is lost.
 If the child needs emergency medical care, the officer will take the child to a health care facility.
 The parents will be responsible for the medical bills unless the medical exam is done at the cop’s request for the purpose of determining whether abuse or neglect occurred.
-If the child doesn’t need medical care, then the child will be turned over to DSS and foster care options will be considered.
+If the child doesn’t need medical care, then the child will be turned over to DSS, and foster care options will be considered.
 The child can’t be placed in jail or a similar setting.
 DSS can’t take custody until they have a court order or until after law enforcement has already taken emergency protective custody.

 Preliminary Investigations in South Carolina DSS Cases